Kaiwero Ngira Hauora

 - keep accurate patient records

-- refer patients to other health services when necessary.
+- refer patients to other health services.

 Skills and knowledge

-Acupuncturists need to have:
+Acupuncturists need to have knowledge of:

-- knowledge and understanding of a professional code of ethics.
+- acupuncture professional code of ethics.

-Those running their own practice will also need small business skills.
+Acupuncturists running their own practice will also need small business skills.

 - vary their working hours to suit patient demand, which may involve working evenings and weekends